Audi Q6 e-tron running costs and reliability

 - Choice of two battery sizes

-- Claimed range of up to 393 miles
+- Claimed driving range of up to 393 miles

 What are the running costs?

-Audi offers the Q6 e-tron with two battery packs, depending on how much range you’ll need.
-The entry-level Sport powertrain (not to be confused with the Sport trim level) is equipped with an 83kWh battery, which Audi claims allows for a range of up to 326 miles.
+Audi offers the Q6 E-Tron with two battery packs.
+The entry-level Sport powertrain (not to be confused with the Sport trim level) is equipped with an 83kWh battery, which Audi claims allows for a driving range of up to 326 miles.

-Meanwhile the rest of the Q6 line-up, including the sportier SQ6, use a larger 100kWh battery that enables a range of up to 393 miles.
-The mid-range, rear-wheel-drive Sport Performance powertrain is the most efficient.
+Meanwhile the rest of the Q6 line-up, including the sportier SQ6, uses a larger 100kWh battery that enables a driving range of up to 393 miles.
+The mid-range, rear-wheel-drive Sport Performance powertrain is the most efficient according to the official WLTP figures.

-We were, however, disappointed with the Q6’s real-world efficiency, as we couldn’t even manage 3mi/kWh (miles per kilowatt hour).
-That means the real-world range is more like 280 miles if not less – 100 less than the claimed figures.
-Audi’s last-generation electric cars returned poor efficiency and it’s disappointing the brand hasn’t fixed this, especially given this new PPE platform.
+However, we were disappointed with the Q6’s real-world efficiency in our testing, as we couldn’t even manage three miles per kilowatt hour (mpk).
+That means the real-world range is more like 280 miles – considerably less than the claimed figures.
+Audi’s previous generation of electric cars also returned poor efficiency and it’s disappointing the brand hasn’t fixed this, especially given this new PPE platform.

-A Tesla Model Y will prove more efficient and will also have easier access to the firm’s impressive Supercharger network, even if most of Tesla’s chargers are now open to other electric car brands.
+A Tesla Model Y will prove more efficient and will also have easier access to the firm’s impressive Supercharger network, (though most of Tesla’s chargers are now open to other electric car brands).

-More positive, however, is the Q6’s hugely impressive ultra-rapid charging speeds.
+More positive is the Q6’s hugely impressive ultra-rapid charging speeds.
 It’s capable of being topped up at 270kW, which can mean a 10-80% charge will take just 21 minutes in ideal conditions and with a fast enough public charger.

 Servicing and warranty